Nodul/Snakes-and-Ladders/README.md

+# How to play
+	- simply go to https://nodul.github.io/Snakes-and-Ladders/ and wait a few seconds till the game loads

 # (Sub)tasks

 * As a player I want to see the game board, so that I can see what is the status of the current game.